DrewDavidson1999/MIST353_Project/SampleProject/SQL/README.md

   - @PasswordHash nvarchar(255)

-**PUT NAME OF STORED PROCEDURE 6 HERE**
+**spChangePreferredLocation**
-- Action:
+- Action: Changing a user's preferred location
+- Parameters
+  - @UserID int
-- Parameters:
+  - @Location nvarchar(50)

 1. Procedure to get the current weather by location
 2. Procedure to add a Preferred Location for a User
 3. Procedure to remove a Preferred Location for a User
 4. Procedure to add a new weather forcast
-5. Procedure to get historical weather data for a location
+5. Procedure to change a user's password
-6. Procedure to change a user's password
+6. Procedure to change a user's preferred location

 # **References:**